deepfakes/faceswap/README.md

 ## How To setup and run the project

 ### Setup

 Clone the repo and setup you environment.
 There is a Dockerfile that should kickstart you.
-Otherwise you can setup things manually, see in the Dockerfiles for dependencies
+Otherwise you can setup things manually, see in the Dockerfiles for dependencies.

-**Main Requirements:**
-    Python 3
-    Opencv 3
-    Tensorflow 1.3+(?)
-    Keras 2
+Check out [../blob/master/INSTALL.md](INSTALL.md) and [../blob/master/USAGE.md](USAGE.md) for basic information on how to configure virtualenv and use the program.

 You also need a modern GPU with CUDA support for best performance

 **Some tips:**

-Reuse existing models will train much faster than start from nothing.
+Reusing existing models will train much faster than starting from nothing.
-If there are not enough training data, start with someone looks similar, then switch the data.
+If there is not enough training data, start with someone who looks similar, then switch the data.

 #### Docker
 If you prefer using Docker, You can start the project with: